How you can stop the spread of COVID-19

 - Washing your hands often or using hand sanitizers.

-- Keeping a distance of at least one metre (three feet) from people who have symptoms of illness.
+- Keeping a distance of at least two metres from people who have symptoms of illness.

 - Using your sleeve to cover your nose and mouth when coughing and sneezing or use tissue paper and dispose of it appropriately.